pilotmoon/popclipweb/site/dev/url-actions.md

 ## Properties

-A URL action is defined by the presence of a `url` field, plus additional optional fields, as follows:
+An Open URL action is defined by the presence of a `url` field, plus additional optional fields, as follows:

 | Key             | Type               | Description                                                                                                                                                        |